rierjarv/wp-curriculum/phaseI/phaseI.md

-## Set up WordPress with free hosting
+## Set up WordPress with free trial hosting

 The service (https://www.namecheap.com/wordpress/)[Namecheap] has been around for quite some time and offers a free trial of 30 days wp hosting.